golang/website/go.dev/content/solutions/google/sitereliability.md

 mutated.
 But for each one of those cases, there have undoubtedly been tens or hundred of cases where the simplicity helped.

-{{% backgroundQuote %}}
+{{backgroundquote `
+  quote: |
     Go’s simplicity means that the code is easy to follow, whether it is to spot bugs during review or when trying to determine exactly what happened during a service disruption.
-{{% /backgroundQuote %}}
+`}}

 For example, Annealing impacts a wide variety of teams and services meaning that we relied heavily on contributions across the company.
 The simplicity of